3 Types of Hammers Every DIYer Should Know (and When to Use Them)

 Claw hammers can be purchased in many sizes.
 Small tack hammers may weigh only a few ounces.
 Large framing hammers (designed for driving large nails) will have heads weighing up to 28 ounces and handles reaching 18 inches in length.
-A moderate-sized hammer with 16-ounce head and 16″-long handle will perform a wide variety of tasks, though for framing work a heavier hammer, perhaps of twenty ounces, will offer added power.
+A moderate-sized hammer with 16-ounce head and 16″-long handle will perform a wide variety of tasks, though framing work typically requires the added power of a heavier 20-ounce hammer.
 (I’d suggest you leave the really big ones to those who frame buildings for a living; in the hands of the occasional user, they are unwieldy and a liability for most jobs around the house.)

 - A patterned face (also called a mill face) will help prevent glancing blows, because the serrations grip the head of the nail.
 This is especially handy when doing work that involves forceful hammering, like framing and toe-nailing.

 Pulling a nail puts tremendous wrenching stresses on a hammer.
 If you favor a wood-handled hammer (and many of us do), use it sparingly for pulling nails.
 Keep a pair of nail pullers or a wrecking bar handy in your tool bag for pulling all nails larger than eight pennies (two-and-a-half-inch-long nails).

 Common head weights for ball peen hammers are four, eight, 12, and up to 32 ounces.
 When driving a cold chisel or punch, a ball peen hammer with enough weight to drive the tool is required.
 On the other hand, though this may seem contradictory at first, when shaping metal it is important to use a hammer that doesn’t weigh too much.
 A hammer that is too large will scar or distort the material (especially brass), while a smaller one will tend to shape it more efficiently.

 Most club hammers have two identical faces and a short handle (typically 10 inches long).
 Both faces can be used, though the primary reason for the second face is that the hammer would be awkward to use if the head were not evenly balanced.
 Wooden handles are typically made of hickory, though fiberglass-handled club hammers are available.